gituser5438/CSCI-6212-Project-3/README.md

 There are two examples and then a time experiment which runs in a few seconds.
 The main method at the beginning (line 7) can be edited to run additional examples or set different values for n in the run experiment.

-box stacking.R is another implementation that runs in R